zedlopez/ifm/Examples/WesternArtHistory305.md

 Location: Multiple action processing
 RecipeLocation: Actions on Multiple Objects
 Index: Allowing EXAMINE to see multiple objects with a single command
-Description: Allowing EXAMINE to see multiple objects with a single command.
+Description: Allowing ``examine`` to see multiple objects with a single command.
 For: Z-Machine